ayesha-kr/covid-one-click-deployment/datasets/covid-19/newyork-times/on-demand-forecast-model/Readme.md

 Now create the Azure **App reg service** that is needed for azure ADF and ML workspace communication and connection.

-To do this click on the **App registration** from azure portal menu.
+To do this click on the **App registration** from the Azure portal menu.
 Click on new registration and do the following settings.

 ![New app registeration](./images/reg-app-create.png)